cannatag/ldap3/README.txt

     - refactored extend package to use classes
     - new extended operation: get_universal_password (Novell)
     - new extended operation: set_universal_password (Novell)
+    - added parsing of hostname in scheme://hostname:hostport format.
+This has the precedence on the parameters (thanks Sorin)

 * 0.9.4.2 2014.07.03
     - Moved to Bitbucket + Mercurial